crowdsecurity/crowdsec-docs/crowdsec-docs/docs/local_api/tls_auth.md

 In addition to the standard login/password (for agents) or API key (for bouncers), crowdsec also supports TLS client authentication for both.

 This allows to bypass the requirement of generating login/password or API keys before adding a new agent or bouncer to your setup (this is especially useful if you are using any kind of auto-scaling and agents or bouncers can appears at anytime).

-### Agents

-### Bouncers

 ## Configuration